Imprints of the nuclear symmetry energy on the tidal deformability of neutron stars: Results and discussion

 The details of the EOS can affect significantly global properties of neutron stars and tidal interactions in inspiraling binary systems.
-Fig.~\ref{fig2} shows the neutron star mass-radius relation for the EOSs considered in this study.
+Fig.~\ref{fig4} shows the neutron star mass-radius relation for the EOSs considered in this study.

-The generic behavior of the Love number $k_2$ is shown in Fig.~\ref{fig3} as a function of the compactness parameter $\beta$ (upper panel), and stellar mass (lower panel).
-There is a relatively small variation of $k_2$ values for a fixed compactness, and for each EOS, as already observed in previous studies~\cite{Postnikov:2010yn}.
-This is quite similar to the situation for the moment of inertia.
-The Love number decreases rapidly for large $\beta$ and as implied by the Eq.~(\ref{Eq.4}) $k_2$ vanishes at the black-hole compactness ($\beta=0.5$) regardless of the EOS-dependent quantity $y$~\cite{Postnikov:2010yn}.
-It also decreases rapidly for small values of the compactness parameter ($\beta<0.1$) and becomes zero as $\beta \rightarrow 0$.
-The results shown in the lower panel of Fig.~\ref{fig3} are more relevant to astrophysical observations because mass is a measurable quantity during the inspiral.
-We observe that there is more variation in $k_2$ between results with different EOSs for fixed mass than for fixed compactness.
-It is also seen that the value of $k_2$ approaches a maximum for neutron-star configurations with masses near $1M_{\odot}$.
-The behavior of the curves in both panels of Fig.~\ref{fig3} can be understood in terms of the physical significance of the Love number $k_2$ -- it measures how easily the bulk of the matter in a neutron star is deformed~\cite{Hinderer:2009ca}.
+The generic behavior of the Love number $k_2$ is shown in the upper panel of Fig.~\ref{fig5} as a function of stellar mass.
+The value of $k_2$ increases rapidly with the neutron star mass approaching a maximum for models with masses near $1M_{\odot}$, and then gradually decreases.
+We observe that there is a moderate variation in $k_2$ between results with different EOSs for fixed neutron star mass.
+This behavior can be understood in terms of the physical significance of the Love number $k_2$ -- it measures how easily the bulk of the matter in a neutron star is deformed~\cite{Hinderer:2009ca}.
 This implies that more centrally condensed stellar models have smaller Love numbers, and smaller tidal deformation.
 On the other hand, for smaller compactness, the softer crust becomes a greater fraction of the star, so the star is more centrally condensed and $k_2$ becomes smaller.